tlevine/www.thomaslevine.com/content/!/statistics-with-doodles-sudoroom/index.md

 A *statistic* is a number that describes a lot of other numbers.
-By reducing many numbers into one number, we make it easier to figure out what the numbers mean; we wouldn't be able to fit all of the original in our brain.
+By reducing many numbers into one number, we make it easier to figure out what the numbers mean; we wouldn't be able to fit all of the original numbers in our brain.

 People usually explain statistics with symbols, but I like explaining statistics with drawings,